 A native of Mobile and graduate of UMS Wright Preparatory School, Byrne served as the U.S. Representative for Alabama's 1st congressional district.
 During his service in the U.S. Congress he served on the Armed Services Committee, where he was an advocate for strengthening America's defense, especially shipbuilding and creating the new Space Force.

-Bryne served as an elected member to the Alabama State Board of Education and the Alabama Senate and was appointed as the Chancellor of Alabama's two-year college system.
-In that role, Bryne was tasked with cleaning up rampant corruption and reforming the mission and processes, substantially increasing Alabama's educational standards and accountability measures.
+Byrne served as an elected member to the Alabama State Board of Education and the Alabama Senate and was appointed as the Chancellor of Alabama's two-year college system.
+In that role, Byrne was tasked with cleaning up rampant corruption and reforming the mission and processes, substantially increasing Alabama's educational standards and accountability measures.
 He also chaired Alabama's Workforce Planning Council.

 Following his four terms of service representing Alabama in the U.S. House of Representatives, Byrne joined Adams and Reese, a southern U.S. and Washington D.C.-based law firm, in January 2021.
 As Special Counsel, he provides government relations services at the state and federal levels, corporate advice and counsel, economic development services, and labor relations counsel for a mix of private businesses, public entities, and state and federal associations.